sdnprodapt/test/README.md

 ### Launching Simulators

-The simulator docker image is seperate from the main ea docker image.
+The simulator docker image is seperate from the main ra docker image.
 Launch scripts, docker-start-sim and docker-stop-sims, are provided.
 The start script take a single parameter for the elementType.

 ```
 make image-sim